why shop manta sleep

 Understanding the Sleep Cycle

 First up is the science behind sleep.
-When you sleep, your body transitions through various stages, each with its distinct features and benefits.
+When you sleep, your body transitions through various stages, each with distinct features and benefits.
 According to Healthline, there are 4 stages:

 NREM Stage N2 – Also known as light sleep, this lasts approximately 25 minutes.
 The eyes stop moving and the body begins to cool down.

-As we mentioned earlier, the deep sleep stage is when your body heals.
+As we mentioned earlier, deep sleep is when your body heals.
 Your tissues and muscles grow and the immune system gets a boost.
 Meanwhile, REM sleep (or the dream stage) supports learning processes and enhances memory.
 It also regulates mood.

 Benefits of a Good Night's Sleep

-Sleeping well at night does much more than help you feel refreshed and alert when you wake up.
+Getting enough rest does much more than help you feel refreshed and alert when you wake up.

-How Napping Affects the Body
+How a Nap Affects the Body

 Here are the different types of naps:

-Coffee Nap – Drink a cup of coffee right before a 20-minute nap for even more energy when you wake up.
+Coffee Nap: Drink a cup of coffee right before a 20-minute nap for even more energy when you wake up.

-Appetitive Nap – Taking a nap for the sheer pleasure of it.
+Appetitive Nap: Taking a nap for the sheer pleasure of it.
 It lasts under 20 minutes and refreshes and relaxes you while boosting work productivity.

-The Impact of Napping on Health
+The Impact of Naps on Health

 To summarize, the benefits of napping include: